<img src="https://ws.zoominfo.com/pixel/JV60JGR5LG4sEWlH3Xte" width="1" height="1" style="display: none;">

 Capture2

-Frequency of MFA Multi-Factor Authentications (Days Between)
+2. Frequency of MFA Multi-Factor Authentications (Days Between)

-Below is an overview example indicating such issues, with the ability to drill-down to analyze specific users and groups to remediate such conflicts or coverage gaps.
+Below is an overview example indicating such issues, with the ability to drill down to analyze specific users and groups to remediate such conflicts or coverage gaps.

 MFABlog-2-03

-Days Since Last Login
+3. Days Since Last Login

 The second is to identify “break glass” accounts, or accounts set up to bypass normal access controls in a critical emergency.
 While such accounts are a necessary evil, they must be regularly audited, because they typically are used for root systems and offer highly privileged access.
-Mandatory policies for break glass accounts includes a credentialing process, notification of access, and a time duration upon the credentials.
+Mandatory policies for break glass accounts include a credentialing process, notification of access, and a time duration upon the credentials.

 MFABlog-2-04

-Authentication Type Trend
+4. Authentication Type Trend

-Authentication type is what technology or connection triggered an authentication, for example primary/SSO access, per-user MFA (typically configured to not trip as often when access is from a trusted IP address and/or device), additional tool/policy driven conditions, or by an application.
+Authentication type is what technology or connection triggered an authentication, for example, primary/SSO access, per-user MFA (typically configured to not trip as often when access is from a trusted IP address and/or device), additional tool/policy-driven conditions, or by an application.

 On a macros basis, this trending analysis is an indication of how policies are actually working, especially during phases when such policies are being expanded or tuned.
 An example of this type of trending is shown in below.